dacarlin/bglb_thermal/paper_draft/ms/paper_draft2.md

 ## Abstract

-The idea that functional proteins such as enzymes trade off thermodynamic stability for functional properties is widely held in the field of protein science.
-Here, we report soluble protein expression in E. coli, thermal stability, and Michaelis-Menten constants kcat, KM, and kcat/KM for 128 single point mutants.
-We use this data set to perform statistical analyses that show no correlation (PCC=X, p=Y) between Tm and any of kcat, KM, and kcat/KM in the BglB system.
-The data set here not only allowed us to discover novel stabilizing mutations with a dTM of X and a dkcat of < 0.1 min-1, but to perform a general analysis of the correlation between thermal stability and kinetic constants for native BglB and 128 individual single steps in sequence-functional space immediately adjacent to the native BglB sequence, providing evidence that the idea that proteins must trade stability for function is not a general rule, and is system-specific.
+The importance of enzymes in biotechnology makes the accurate modeling of enzyme thermal stability and soluble expression in heterologous hosts such as *Escherichia coli* an important goal for the protein modeling community.
+Previous efforts at accurate computational prediction, often using have been partially successful, but are hampered by the lack of large data sets on which algorithms can be trained.
+Here, we report soluble protein expression, thermal stability (Tm), and Michaelis-Menten constants kcat and KM for 128 individually-purified variants of a family 1 glycoside hydrolase enzyme.
+We demonstrate the utility of this data set by training a machine learning algorithm to predict soluble protein expression and Tm from readily-calculable features.
+With the experimental data set and analyses carried out in this study, we discover unexpected functional effects of mutations that shed light on enzyme function, as well as provide a critical assessment of current predictive algorithms and goals for improvement.

 ---

 ## Introduction

+[Option 1: Human health pitch]

+The ability to predict the stability effects of mutations to enzymes is a major goal of the protein modeling community, with dozens of software packages available [molec_mech].
+The major goal of these efforts has been to determined the stability changes induced by single point mutations, as mutations that lead to protein misfolding and misfunction cause disease in humans [molec_mech].

+However, accurate prediction of enzyme functional envelope from readily-calculable structural features remains an unmet challenge.

+[Human health pitch]

+[Option 2: Biotech pitch]

+The accurate modeling of enzyme thermal stability and soluble expression in heterologous hosts such as *Escherichia coli* an important goal for the protein modeling community, with many tools available for making predictions from sequence, structure, or a combination of sequence, structure, and experimental data [molec_mech].
+Yet, despite the importance of these goals, the prediction of the stability effect of point mutations in proteins has not been fully achieved, and neither has the prediction of the expression of sequences in heterologous hosts.

+[End biotech pitch]

+[Option 3: function-stability tradeoff pitch]

 The idea that functional proteins, such as enzymes, must trade stability in order to carry out their functions is widely believed to be a general principle of enzymatic catalysis [Beadle, Tokuriki, RNase paper].
 In particular, enzyme active sites, such as the one in BglB, often position charged residues in close proximity in order to present optimal geometry for catalysis.
 [Fersht] In an enzyme active site such as those found in family 1 glycoside hydrolases, two glutamate residues, one functioning as a nucleophile and the other as an acid/base in a classical Kosland double-displacement mechanism, are positioned at 5.5 A.

+In order to test this hypothesis, we designed 128 point mutants of BglB and individually characterized the soluble protein expression, thermal stability, Kcat, KM, and kcat/KM of each mutant.
+We present this data set, along with our analysis, here.

 [Beadle] Structural Bases of Stability–function Tradeoffs in Enzymes [Tokuriki] How Protein Stability and New Functions Trade Off [RNase paper]

-In order to test the hypothesis that the BglB sequence is a trade off between function and thermal stability, we designed 128 point mutants of BglB and individually characterized the soluble protein expression, thermal stability, Kcat, KM, and kcat/KM of each mutant.
-In this study, we present this data set along with our analysis.

-We use this data set to perform statistical analyses that show no correlation (PCC=X, p=Y) between Tm and any of kcat, KM, and kcat/KM in the BglB system.
-The data set here not only allowed us to discover novel stabilizing mutations with a dTM of X and a dkcat of < 0.1 min-1, but to perform a general analysis of the correlation between thermal stability and kinetic constants for native BglB and 128 individual single steps in sequence-functional space immediately adjacent to the native BglB sequence, providing evidence that the idea that proteins must trade stability for function is not a general rule, and is system-specific.
+Dozens of software packages are available for prediting the stability effects of mutations [molec_mech].
+Some use features derived from evolutionary information and sequence alone [SIFT], while some incorporate structural information [PolyPhen, AUTO-MUTE, PopMuSiC].
+Some, like FoldX, use force-field–based molecular modeling combined with a statistical potential that has been trained on experimental data for point mutations [FoldX].
+Other previous work has incorporated machine learning algorithms [Masso, Berliner], using the metrics generated by the various software packages as features.
+None, however, has been independently evaluated using an independent, curated training set.

+Data sets that have been used to train the software packages above have three primary weaknesses.
+Some are large are constructed without regard for standardization [ProTherm], reducing the quantitative accuracy and usefulness of predictions made by these methods.
+The largest data sets for which melting temperature $Tm$ is explicitly measured have been around 30 mutants [cite].
+Other studies have collected large amounts of data, but it suffers from convolution of separate/othoganal [we will show that kcat and tm are not correlated] parameters/fuzzy measuremetns [cite: Romero and others].
+The result is that existing data sets either contain specific measurements for a small number of enzymes, or fuzzy measurements of large numbers of variants.
+This is likely due to the immense cost of generating and characterizing large numbers of variants under standardized conditions.

+A further problem is that high-quality data sets that are quantitative and large have already been used to refine protein modeling algorithms and thus in some sense have been seen by the algorithms before.
+Thus, the accurate modeling of stability effects of point mutations, while an important goal, remains a substantial challenge for protein stability prediction algorithms.

+No study has yet combined both a standardized approach to experimental characterization, and produced enough mutants to allow a sufficiently large training set to evaluate predictive ability.
+We have previously reported on a data set containing of Michaelis-Menten constants kcat, KM, and kcat/KM for 100 mutants of a glycoside hydrolase.
+Using a constrained statistical learning technique (elastic net), we evaluated 50 structural features derived from modeling using RosettaDesign [Carlin].
+Building on our previous work, we have experimentally determined kinetic constants for a further 28 mutants, as well as soluble protein expression and thermal stability for the entire data set of 128 mutants.

+Here, we show that this data set can be used as training data to evaluate the utility of computational features generated by protein modeling software Rosetta and FoldX in predicting the soluble expression of the 128 mutants in our data set.
+We then show the use of the experimental data to build a predictive model of soluble enzyme expression and melting temperature using machine learning algorithms.
+We show that, while models for predicting melting temperature require larger data sets to become feasible, we are able to apply our model to a blind test set of 10 mutants, on which we achieved a predictive accuracy of X percent, representing a significant improvement of force-field based approaches alone and a path forward for the field.

 ![](figure_1.png)